krsmanovic/block-shodan-stretchoid/README.md

 # Facility for collecting Shodan and Stretchoid IP addresses

-In case you have VPN server or any form of publicly open service, I would recommend to filter as much bogus traffic as possible.
+In case you have VPN server or any kind of publicly open service, I would recommend to filter as much bogus traffic as possible.
+Documented and undocumented service scanners fit to that category.

 This is the example of reactive firewall policy that analyzes PTR records of IP addresses that end up on your stage 1 firewall address list.
+You can expand this to protect services behind your MikroTik router by adjusting firewall rules.

 ## Linux box